Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification: Results Analysis

 \subsection{RQ3: Enhancing Reflection Ability of Open-Sourced Models}

 We further investigate whether incorporating reflection ability through SFT can improve the reasoning and verification performance of Deep Research Agents.
-We SFT a Qwen3-8B model on \methodname-4K dataset, which we named \methodname-8B and use this model as the backbone for CK-Pro Agent with \methodname as the reflection module, measuring accuracy after 10 feedback rounds on the GAIA dataset.
+We fine-tune Qwen3-8B on a mixture of \methodname-4K and the CK-Pro training set~\cite{fang2025cognitivekernelpro}, which we name \methodname-8B, and use this model as the backbone for CK-Pro Agent with \methodname as the reflection module, measuring accuracy after 10 feedback rounds on the GAIA dataset.
 As shown in Figure~\ref{fig:teaser}, models fine-tuned with the \methodname-4K dataset exhibit notable performance gains when equipped with reflection.
 Specifically, \methodname-8B, which is trained with both the CK-Pro dataset and the \methodname-4K reflective data, achieves the highest accuracy of 32.2\% after reflection, representing a 5.5\% improvement over its non-reflective result.
 In contrast, CK-Pro-8B, trained only on the CK-Pro dataset, achieves a smaller gain of 2.6 points, while Qwen3-8B, which lacks both CK-Pro and \methodname training, shows minimal improvement.

-The scaling trend in Table~\ref{tab:scale} and Figure~\ref{fig:teaser} further illustrates that \methodname-8B (DV-8B) maintains steady accuracy gains across feedback rounds, with accuracy on GAIA-Full increasing from 26.7\% to over 32\%.
-Both GAIA subsets show similar upward trends: web-based tasks benefiting from better fact verification and file/reasoning tasks reflecting improved general reasoning control, which demonstrates the generalizability of reflection ability across task types.

 \paragraph{Answer to RQ3:} Incorporating \methodname’s reflection ability through fine-tuning significantly improves the reasoning and verification performance of Deep Research Agents.
 The fine-tuned \methodname-8B model achieves a 5.5\% accuracy gain compared to its non-reflective version and the Qwen3-8B model.